kylehovey/rethinking-state-with-elm/readme.md

 ### Using the Time Traveling Debugger

 If you'd like to demo the time traveling debugger, build the app using `elm make --debug src/Main.elm` and open `index.html` in your browser.

+# Thank You

+I wanted to give a shoutout to my coworker Taylor who figured out how to set up a shader as a website background.
+You can find his project where he did that [here](https://github.com/tfausak/daylatro) (it's the source for our company Balatro weekly seed leaderboard).